Hydrodynamics with triangular point group

 \subsubsection{\texorpdfstring{$\dsix$}{D6} representation theory}

-The group $\dsix$ has two one-dimensional irreps $U_0^\pm$ and one two-dimensional irrep $R_1$ \cite{CalebPolygon}.
-The one-dimensional irreps $U^\pm_0$ correspond to mathematical objects that are trivial under $\dsix$ rotation and parity-even ($U^+_0$) or parity-odd ($U^-_0$) under reflection.
-As the $\dsix$ irreps $U^\pm_0$ act trivially under rotation, they may be identified with the $\Otwo$ irreps $\mathcal{U}^\pm_0$ when restricted to $\dsix$ via
+The group $\dsix$ has two one-dimensional irreps $U_0^\pm$ and one two-dimensional irrep $R^{\,}_1$ \cite{CalebPolygon}.
+The one-dimensional irreps $U^{\pm}_0$ correspond to mathematical objects that are trivial under $\dsix$ rotations and ``parity even'' ($U^+_0$) or ``parity odd'' ($U^-_0$) under the $\dsix$ reflection.
+As the $\dsix$ irreps $U^\pm_0$ are trivial under rotations, they may be identified with the $\Otwo$ irreps $\mathcal{U}^\pm_0$ when the latter are \emph{restricted} to $\dsix$ via